Zhengzhou Xinzheng International Airport: Recent development

 After Foxconn Zhengzhou (the main production base for iPhone, located just to the north of the airport) was put into operation in 2010, the cargo transport of the airport has been booming.
 Between 2010 and 2017, the cargo volume handled by the airport increased from 85,798.1 to 502,714.8 metric tonnes, growing by 34 percent yearly on average, making it the seventh busiest airport in China by cargo traffic.

 Long-haul and intercontinental passenger services from the airport also began to emerge in recent years.
 In late 2015 Emirates announced it would begin service from Dubai to Zhengzhou via Yinchuan from May 2016, as part of the airline's expansion plans in China.
 This is Zhengzhou's first connection to the Middle East.
 The service started from 3 May 2016 and stopped from November 2018.
 On 11 November 2016, Sichuan Airlines launched non-stop flights to Vancouver.
 It is the first regular non-stop intercontinental passenger service for the airport.
-Non-stop flight service to Melbourne was opened by Jetstar on 6 December 2017.
-This is the first air route to Australia from the airport.
+Non-stop flight service to Melbourne were initiated by Jetstar on 6 December 2017.
+This was the first air route to Australia from the airport.

 The airport rail link services between Zhengzhou city center and the airport became available after the completion of the ground traffic center in 2015, including the Zhengzhou–Xinzheng Airport intercity railway, which started operations from 31 December 2015 and served as an express link, and Zhengzhou Metro Chengjiao line, which started operations from 12 January 2017.

 In 2017, the airport surpassed Wuhan Tianhe International Airport and Changsha Huanghua International Airport in terms of passenger traffic, making it the busiest airport in central China in both passenger and cargo traffic.